1) General Information

 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

 Where we contract with third parties for the processing of your data, these may be located outside the EU (in the USA).
-When this is the case, we ensure the contracts we have in place with those third parties meet the requirements of the GDPR.
+When this is the case, we ensure the contracts we have in place with those third parties meet the requirements of the UK GDPR.

 In some circumstances we are legally obliged to share information.
 For example under a court order (where we have considered we have a lawful basis on which to share the information and document our decision making).